 CAN FD proposes having two data rates throughout the CAN frame.
 During the beginning of the frame, when arbitration is occurring and multiple nodes can access the bus, there is a slower data rate.
 Once arbitration concludes and only one transceiver is accessing the bus, the two-way loop times no longer need to be met and communication can be switched to a faster data rate.
 By doubling or even quadrupling the data rate that the data field is sent, the length of time it takes to send the total frame decreases by more than 65 percent.
 Remember back-in-the-day when you had a dial-up modem connection and your webpages used to load line-by-line?
 Then one day, you switched to broadband and your website loaded almost instantly.
 Remember how exuberant you were?
 That is the CAN FD impact.

 Figure 1 shows the benefit of increasing the data rate and/or the size of the payload.
-Check out TI’s flexible data ready Turbo CAN transceivers.
+Check out TI’s flexible data ready Turbo CAN transceivers, such as the SN65HVD256.
 Now you know WTHIATA!

 CAN transceivers are one piece in the puzzle.
 What about CAN-FD controller in C2000 processors?
 Any plans to implement so far?